Harvest Hosts in Colorado

 Affiliate link.
 We may earn a commission at no extra cost to you.

-What to Plan For
+What Altitude and Season Ask You to Plan For

-Plan for altitude and no hookups
+Plan for altitude and few hookups

-Sites sit high and have no hookups, so carry battery and water and expect cool nights even in summer.
+Sites sit high and most have no hookups, so carry battery and water and expect cool nights even in summer.

 Mountain seasons